Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Day 1.
 Arrive at JRO – Arusha.

-Arrive at JRO.
+Visit Africa for a Tanzania wildlife safari, Arrive at JRO.
 After clearing customs and immigration formalities, you will be met by our representative and transferred to Arusha.
 Overnight on Bed & Breakfast at The Arusha Hotel.

 Day 2.
 Tarangire National Park.